recvfrom/clamav-faq/faq/Installing.md

 You may wish to build your own package if I haven't uploaded one with the most recent version yet, if you use a pre-11.0 Slackware version (at the time of this writing, I build on 11.0, 12.0 and 12.1, and my binaries may not work on earlier versions), if you don't trust third-party binaries, or simply because you're a complete geek ;-) .
 You can download my easy-to-use Slackbuild script, from which the fully-integrated ClamAV packages at Linuxpackages.net are generated.

 This script can be used to build a ClamAV package for Slackware 10.0 or higher with Sendmail installed (as Sendmail milter support was introduced as of 10.0).
-To choose a version of ClamAV to build, you can ‘cd’ to the script's directory and invoke the script like so:
+To choose a version of ClamAV to build, you can `cd` to the script's directory and invoke the script like so:

 `$ VERSION=1.23.4 ./clamav.SlackBuild`

-…substituting, of course, the appropriate ClamAV version for ‘1.23.4’.
+…substituting, of course, the appropriate ClamAV version for `1.23.4`.
 Note: there is no need to be root to use this build script; it will ask for your root password after building the binaries and just before creating the package (and if you have fakeroot installed, even that isn't necessary).

 ### Windows <a id="windows" class="anchor">&nbsp;</a>